Andre113/random-from-repo/readme.md

 # Reviews

-Use this application to fetch users, reviews and pull requests from one repository.
+Use this application to get a random user from a github team.

 ## Getting Started